Learning with Statistical Equality Constraints: Experiment details

 \paragraph{Model and hyperparameters.} The following are the details of the hyperparameters. \begin{enumerate} \item The Adam optimizer was used for both primal~(step~5 of Alg.~\ref{alg:primaldual}) and dual updates~(step~6--7 of Alg.~\ref{alg:primaldual}) with learning rates of $0.2$~(primal) and $0.001$~(dual).
 The other hyperparameters for Adam were set to their default values ($\eps=10^{-8}, \beta_1 = 0.9, \beta_2 = 0.999$). \item A logistic regression classifier was used as the model.
 The cross-entropy loss was used as the objective. \item The full dataset was used to compute the objective and constraint functions at each step. \item The temperature parameter $\alpha$ in the sigmoidal approximation of the rate constraints (see \sect \ref{sec:experiments}), was set to $8.0$. \item Training was terminated when the average of the last 100 Lagrangian iterates, changed by less than $10^{-5}$ in a window of 100 steps.
 In case the termination condition was not met, the algorithm ran till $16,000$ epochs. \end{enumerate}

-\paragraph{Computing resources. } The fairness experiments were run on CPU-only nodes (AMD EPYC 7713) with 32 threads, with about 10-20 runs in parallel.
+\paragraph{Computing resources. } The fairness experiments were run on CPU-only nodes with 32 threads, with about 10-20 runs in parallel.
 Each run took at most 20m (when the termination condition was not met).